Cornutum/tcases/tcases-openapi/README.md

   1. **Use Version 3**: Tcases for OpenAPI is based on the specification for [OpenAPI Version 3.0.2](https://swagger.io/specification/).
 Earlier Version 2.X specs are not supported.

   1. **Avoid type-ambiguous schemas**: Tcases for OpenAPI does not accept schema definitions that are "type-ambiguous".
 A type-ambiguous schema is one that does not define an explicit `type` keyword but includes other keywords that apply to multiple types.
 (For example, a `minLength` keyword, which applies only to `string` values, together with an `items` keyword, which applies only to `array` values.)
 Although type-ambiguous schemas are allowed in OpenAPI, they imply a very large and complex input space.
-(Probably much more than was actually intended!).
+(Probably much more than was actually intended!)
 Fortunately, it's easy to avoid them.
 In cases where different types of values are actually expected, you can define this explicitly using `oneOf` or `anyOf` keywords.

 ## Test case generation tips ##